-Resetting your systems root password may be a necessary step if you have forgotten it or have bought a used computer which you don't want to setup anew.
+Resetting your system's root password may be a necessary step if you have forgotten it or have bought a used computer that you don't want to set up a new one.
 Doing so without any installation medium saves you a blank CD and a bit of time.

 To start, restart your computer and get to the GRUB menu by pressing Shift while booting.
 Point your cursor to the Recovery mode option:

 Press e to edit the boot options.
 There, look for a line that looks like this: linux /boot/vmlinuz-3.2.0-18-generic root=UUID=b8b64ed1-ae94-43c6-92\d2-a19dfd9a727e ro recovery nomodeset: